alexctk/Molecular_Dynamics/README.md

 A program for visualizing forces between particles.

 So far, can visualize the motion of one particle.
 Still need to solve problems such as handling interactions between many particles.
+A solution to this is creating a global array of physical potential or forces.
+Self interactions are eliminated by subtracting it's own potential field from the global array, then calculating the interactions with the remaining field.